georgeroubie/Angular-CLI-Readme/README.md

  1. When you run an angular cli command you should use the flag `-d` for testing the result.
  2. When you are sure that the result of the command is correct, then remove the `-d` flag.

-### Create Module
+### Create Feature Module
-`ng g m name -d`
+ 1. Run: `ng g m main/name --routing -d`
-If you want the module to have routing add the flag `--routing`
+ 2. Lazyload the module in the `src/main/main-routing.module.ts` like this: `{ path: 'name', loadChildren: './name/name.module#NameModule' }`

-### Create Component
+### Create Component in a Feature Module
-`ng g c folderOfModule/name --skipTests=false -d`
+ 1. Run: `ng g c main/featureModuleName/name --skipTests=true -d`
     If you don't want the component to have it's own folder add the flag `--flat`
     If you don't want the component to have a scss file add the flag `--inlineStyle=true`
-If the module that you want create the component, is the SharedModule, don't forget to add the flag `--export=true`

 ### Create Service
+ 1. Run: `ng g s core/services/name --skipTests=true -d`
+ 2. Remove the `providedIn: 'root'` from the service
+ 2. Add the service in the providers array of the CoreModule

+### Create Utility
+ 1. Run: `ng g s core/utilities/nameUtility --skipTests=true -d`
+ 2. Delete the word Service from the class name, but not from the file name.
+ 3. Remove the `providedIn: 'root'` from the utility
+ 4. Add the utility in the providers array of the CoreModule

+### Create Factory
-`ng g s core/providers/services/name --skipTests=false -d`
+ 1. Run: `ng g s core/factories/nameFactory --skipTests=true -d`
+ 2. Delete the word Service from the class name, but not from the file name.
+ 3. Remove the `providedIn: 'root'` from the factory
+ 4. Add the factory in the providers array of the CoreModule

 ### Create Guard
-`ng g g core/providers/guards/name --skipTests=false -d`
+ 1. Run: `ng g g core/guards/name --skipTests=true -d`

-### Create Factory
-`ng g s core/providers/factories/nameFactory --skipTests=false -d`
-You have to delete the word Service from the class name, but not from the file name.
+ 2. Remove the `providedIn: 'root'` from the guard
+ 3. Add the guard in the providers array of the CoreModule

-### Create Utility
+### Create Shared Component
-`ng g s core/providers/utilities/nameUtility --skipTests=false -d`
+ 1. Run `ng g c shared/components/name --skipTests=true --export=true -d`
-You have to delete the word Service from the class name, but not from the file name.
+    If you don't want the component to have a scss file add the flag `--inlineStyle=true`
+ 2. Add the component shortcut in the `.vscode/snippets/html.json` in order to easily use it everywhere

-### Create Pipe
+### Create Shared Pipe
-`ng g p common/pipes/name --skipTests=false --export=true -d`
+ 1. Run: `ng g p shared/pipes/name --skipTests=true --export=true -d`

-### Create Interface
+### Create a Class that every module can use
-`ng g i core/interfaces/name -d`
+ 1. Run: `ng g cl shared/classes/name -d`

-### Create Class
+### Create an Interface that every module can use
-`ng g cl core/classes/name -d`
+ 1. Run: `ng g i shared/interfaces/name -d`
+ 2. Add the letter `I` in the beginning of the interface name not in the file name.

-### Create Enum
+### Create an Enum  that every module can use
-`ng g e core/enums/name -d`
+ 1. Run: `ng g e shared/enums/name -d`